 - Quality: Is less than perfect unacceptable, or are a few small bugs permissible so that the product makes it to market quickly?

 Given the variables, the reason for the growing popularity of automation is clear.
 Increasingly, timelines are crunched and market demand for new, exciting features is high.
 Also, companies are trying to operate with lean teams, so investing in automation makes sense from a staffing standpoint.
 And the speed of the testing achieved with automation is unbeatable by manual testing.
-So, when the priority of the project is speed and efficiency, automated testing wins the day.
+So, automated testing wins the day when the project's priority is speed and efficiency. efficiency, automated testing wins the day.

 What things are commonly automated?